Steak can be intimidating in general, more so with parts like flank or top round as they tend to be tougher than more expensive cuts of beef.

 How To Cook The Most Tender London Broil: My Tips

 - If you’re not planning to marinate the meat for more than two hours, you can just cover it with cling wrap and leave at room temperature.
-However, if you’re marinating it for more than 2 hours, make sure you put it in the fridge to avoid bacteria from spreading in it.
+However, if you’re marinating it for more than 2 hours, make sure you put it in the fridge to avoid bacterial growth during the marinating process.
+Letting it chilled in the fridge helps the meat strand to relax and soak up those nice and delicious flavors and aromas that you want to infuse.

 London Broil Italian Marinade